 Sherwin Williams ProMar 200 Eggshell Tried and True, But Is It A Good Value?

 ProMar 200 Eggshell is a workhorse paint for painting contractors all across America.
 It is a mid-grade paint from Sherwin Williams with a high retail price,$72.00.
 Contractors often pay less than $30.00.
-Contractors like it because of its cost and consistency.
+Contractors like it because of its cost, and coverage, touches.
 Customers like it for its washability and durability.
 Because there is such a difference in retail and contractor price, I will evaluate it as both a $30.00 and $72.00 paint.

 If you end up purchasing the paint, ask for the painting contractor’s discount.
 Tell them David said you could and should!
 It won’t probably do anything more than give you a free paint stick, but what the heck.
 In this review of, we will be taking a careful look at: